Category

-In recent years, paid video streaming services delivered via the internet have seen significant growth as a business.
+In recent years, paid video streaming services delivered via the internet have shown significant growth as a business.

-Since Netflix launched its service in 2015, various paid services have emerged and gained traction.
-More recently, DAZN began live streaming all J-League matches online (and started live streaming professional baseball this year).
+Since Netflix launched its service in 2015, various paid services have emerged and gained significant traction.
+More recently, DAZN has begun live streaming all J.League matches online (and this year started live streaming professional baseball as well).
 Most recently, in April, the broadcaster-led video streaming service Paravi launched.

 Related Article:The Future of Video Streaming Services Seen in "Paravi"[April 9, 2018]